Naandoo/DesignPatternsExamples/README.md

 - The Singleton pattern is an incredible solution to ensure a single instance that allows access to any other object by being created as a static class.
 Its applications are limitless, as long as the code maintains a clear responsibility and adheres to this pattern.
 This prevents code nesting and provides a wide range of applications.

-- I created an audio mixer that manages sounds to prevent them from playing simultaneously, avoiding volume increases, and adds a variation in pitch to create pleasant auditory feedback.
+- I created an audio mixer that manages sounds to prevent them from playing simultaneously, avoiding volume increases, and adding a variation in pitch to create pleasant auditory feedback.

 https://github.com/Naandoo/DesignPatternsExamples/assets/97987565/4c4e88de-d043-468d-887f-89f78a1cb309